lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 	![ssdt project properties for SSRS project](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC650114.gif)

 - **Use script**: Use script to copy report server content.
-For more information, see [Sample Reporting Services rs.exe Script to Migrate Content between Report Servers](https://msdn.microsoft.com/library/dn531017.aspx).
+For more information, see [Sample Reporting Services rs.exe Script to Migrate Content between Report Servers](https://msdn.microsoft.com/zh-cn/library/dn531017.aspx).

 ## Minimize cost if you are not using the VM

->[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure Management portal.
+>[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure classic portal.
 If you use the Windows power options inside a VM to shut down the VM, you are still charged the same amount for the VM.
-To reduce charges, you need to shut down the VM in the Azure Management Portal.
-If you no longer need the VM, remember to delete the VM and the associated .vhd files to avoid storage charges.For more information, see the FAQ section at [Virtual Machines Pricing Details](http://azure.microsoft.com/pricing/details/virtual-machines).
+To reduce charges, you need to shut down the VM in the Azure classic portal.
+If you no longer need the VM, remember to delete the VM and the associated .vhd files to avoid storage charges.For more information, see the FAQ section at [Virtual Machines Pricing Details](/pricing/details/virtual-machines/).

 ## More Information

 ### Resources

-- For similar content related to a single server deployment of SQL Server Business Intelligence and SharePoint 2013, see [Use Windows PowerShell to Create an Azure VM With SQL Server BI and SharePoint 2013](https://msdn.microsoft.com/library/azure/dn385843.aspx).
+- For similar content related to a single server deployment of SQL Server Business Intelligence and SharePoint 2013, see [Use Windows PowerShell to Create an Azure VM With SQL Server BI and SharePoint 2013](https://msdn.microsoft.com/zh-cn/library/azure/dn385843.aspx).

-- For similar content related to a multi-server deployment of SQL Server Business Intelligence and SharePoint 2013, see [Deploy SQL Server Business Intelligence in Azure Virtual Machines](https://msdn.microsoft.com/library/dn321998.aspx).
+- For similar content related to a multi-server deployment of SQL Server Business Intelligence and SharePoint 2013, see [Deploy SQL Server Business Intelligence in Azure Virtual Machines](https://msdn.microsoft.com/zh-cn/library/dn321998.aspx).

-- For General information related to deployments of SQL Server Business Intelligence in Azure Virtual Machines, see [SQL Server Business Intelligence in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-business-intelligence).
+- For General information related to deployments of SQL Server Business Intelligence in Azure Virtual Machines, see [SQL Server Business Intelligence in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-classic-ps-sql-bi/).

-- For more information about the cost of Azure compute charges, see the Virtual Machines tab of [Azure pricing calculator](http://azure.microsoft.com/pricing/calculator/?scenario=virtual-machines).
+- For more information about the cost of Azure compute charges, see the Virtual Machines tab of [Azure pricing calculator](/pricing/calculator/?scenario=virtual-machines).

 ### Community Content